 Virgin Atlantic Flying Club331

-This table is based on information collated from other frequent flyer blogs and confirmed by searches performed by Point Hacks.
+This table is based on information collated online and confirmed by searches performed by Point Hacks.

-Sometimes reward seat releases will follow a set schedule (e.g. midnight GMT which might be 10:00 am in Sydney time), and sometimes it varies based on the local time for the airline’s headquarters.
+Usually, the new booking day opens up at midnight GMT (which might be 10:00 am in AEST), but sometimes it can be based on the local time for the airline’s headquarters.

-So, if you wanted to use American Airlines AAdvantage miles to book a Qantas flight, even though Qantas allows redemptions up to 353 days before departure, you’d have to wait until 330 days when booking through American Airlines.
+Let’s imagine you want to use American Airlines AAdvantage miles to book a Qantas flight.
+Even though Qantas allows redemptions up to 353 days before departure, you’d have to wait until 330 days when booking through American Airlines because that’s when their booking calendar opens.

-Say you were eyeing a Qantas First or Business Class redemption on a popular route, like Sydney-Los Angeles.
-You may want to secure the seat through Qantas (353 days) or Asia Miles (353 days) even though redemption rates are cheaper through American Airlines and Alaska Mileage Plan (331 days).
+Instead, you may want to secure the seat through Qantas (353 days) or Asia Miles (353 days) even though redemption rates are cheaper through American Airlines and Alaska Mileage Plan (331 days).

 Similarly, if you want to use your Velocity Points to fly on Singapore Airlines, you may find that a lot of the seats have been already booked by Singapore’s own KrisFlyer members.
 That’s because they have access 355 days before departure compared to Velocity’s 330 days.